-The Altera AFI interface, which is loosely based on the DDR-PHY Interface (DFI) specification, defines communication between the controller and physical layer (PHY) in the external memory interface.
+The Altera AFI interface defines communication between the controller and physical layer (PHY) in the external memory interface.
 The following sections describe the AFI implementation and the AFI signals.

 Implementation

 The AFI interface is a single-data-rate interface, meaning that data is transferred on the rising edge of each clock cycle.
 Most memory interfaces, however, operate at double-data-rate, transferring data on both the rising and falling edges of the clock signal.
 If the AFI interface is to directly control a double-data-rate signal, two single-data-rate bits must be transmitted on each clock cycle; the PHY then sends out one bit on the rising edge of the clock and one bit on the falling edge.